-You can make a contribution up to $6,500 or your annual earnings, whichever is less.
+In 2024, you can make a contribution up to $7,000 or their annual earnings, whichever is less.
 For example, if your grandkid only had $3,000 of earnings from their job, you could only contribute $3,000 for them.

 That’s the power of compounding and starting early.